 - Food advertising reaches us through a variety of media, providing significant promotion for branded products, shops and restaurants.
 Statistics from the Department of Health show that the commercial sector spent £838 million on promotion of confectionery, snacks, fast food and sugary drinks in 2007 (ref 15); this kind of advertising has been linked to increased consumption of foods high in fat, salt and sugar, especially in children (ref 16).

 - Globalisation changes the domestic availability and price of certain foods, influencing consumption patterns.
 For example: greater foreign investment in food business and infrastructure can increase local food production and availability; the global spread of food media can familiarise foreign cuisines and influence preferences; and liberalised trade offers wider import options, allowing countries to import foods more cheaply as well as import novel foods.

 This Policy Lab aims to further understand what drives food choices, the trade-offs and unintended consequences associated with a shift towards healthier and more sustainable diets, and the combination of interventions that might have the biggest impact.

 In order to be eligible, researchers should:

 - be currently employed as a post-doctoral researcher at a UK Higher Education Institute, Research Institute, or Independent Research Organisation that is eligible to receive grant funding from the Research Councils.
-More information about eligibility for Research Council funding can be found here.
 Post-doctoral researchers based outside of the UK will not be eligible.